KathyNiakan/Image-analysis/README.md

 ## /RNAseq

-Processed data and code for bulk and single-cell RNAseq analysis.
-See https://github.com/brickmanlab/simon-et-al-2024 for full code for processing and analysis of single cell RNAseq data, including integration with Reference datasets and ML model.
+Processed data and code for bulk and single cell RNAseq analysis.
+See https://github.com/brickmanlab/simon-et-al-2024 for full code for processing and analysis of single cell RNAseq data, including integration with reference datasets and ML model.